MagaliDrumare/AI-Playground-Databricks/README.md

 - On Generative AI:  https://www.databricks.com/resources/demos/library?itm_data=demo_center
 - On LLM : https://www.databricks.com/glossary/large-language-models-llm

-# 🚀 Prompting & evaluating : chat with supported LLMs using AI Playground - 30 july 2024
+# 🚀 Prompting & evaluating : chat with supported LLMs using AI Playground - 30 July 2024
 You can interact with supported large language models using the AI Playground.
 The AI Playground is a chat-like environment where you can test, prompt, and compare LLMs.
 - https://docs.databricks.com/en/large-language-models/ai-playground.html

-# 🚀 DBRX open source - 27 march 2024
+# 🚀 DBRX open source - 27 March 2024
 Databricks introduces DBRX, an open-source LLM that outperforms existing open-source models on standard benchmarks.
 DBRX uses a Mixture-of-Experts (MoE) architecture for high efficiency and speed, with 132 billion parameters, customizable for enterprise tasks.
 Enterprises like NASDAQ and JetBlue leverage the Databricks Data Intelligence Platform for high-quality AI applications.